 But for any type of business, there's a real need for market research.
 This is especially the case for small businesses, where the first few months can prove to be precarious.
 New businesses need sales and customers as soon as possible, and market research can ensure that those sales and customers don’t stop coming.

 In this article, I'll explain some basic marketing research concepts.
 I'll also explain why marketing research is important and share some resources to help you get started on your own marketing research.
+If you want to stay up to date, you should also read the in-depth guide to the latest marketing trends over on the Envato Blog.

 What Is Marketing Research?